configcat/feature-flag-reference-validator/DEPLOY.md

    ```bash
    python configcat-validator.py PKDVCLf-Hq-h-kCzMp-L7Q/NB1-IBFV50erQbSn7DXGIw ./sample_to_scan -v
    ```
-2. Increase the versions in `setup.py`.
+2. Increase the version in `setup.py`.

 ## Publish a new docker image and pypi package
 Use the **same version** for the git tag as in the 2. step of the Preparation section.